 The Right Equipment

 Most recipes will call for using a roasting pan that is large enough to hold the bird, but where they differ is whether they recommend a roasting rack or not.
 The choice is up to you.
 The rack lifts up the chicken, allowing for the bottom skin to crisp.
 It also creates space for vegetables and potatoes if desired.
 If you don't have a rack, you can place the chicken either directly in the pan (although be prepared for the skin to stick to the bottom), or on top of vegetables and potatoes which will not only act as a rack but will also add a bit of flavor to the bird.

 Before Cooking the Chicken

-If the chicken needs to be stored before cooking, leave it in its packaging and place in a deep roasting tray in the fridge on a lower shelf to make sure that any juices from the chicken do not leak onto any other foods creating cross-contamination.
+If the chicken needs to be stored before cooking, leave it in its packaging and place it in a deep roasting tray in the fridge on a lower shelf to make sure that any juices from the chicken do not leak onto any other foods creating cross-contamination.

 About two hours (or more, if possible) before you plan to put the chicken in the oven, unwrap the chicken, remove any giblets from inside the cavity, and give it a quick rinse inside and out.
-Make sure to pat dry very well with paper towel.
+Make sure to pat dry very well with paper towels.
 Return the chicken to the roasting pan and place—uncovered—in the refrigerator.
 This will help the skin dry and make for a more crispy exterior.

 At the time of cooking, the chicken should be at room temperature—not cold straight from the fridge—so remove from the fridge an hour before and leave on the counter (but make sure it's not a warm place).